KaneMayfield/Rescue-Lifeboat/LESSONS_LEARNED.md

 When the script said 60 confirmations and Etherscan said 115, Etherscan was right.
 The chain is the source of truth.
 The script can misreport.
 The chain cannot.

 **"Your lifeboats have reached safety"**
 The completion message.
-After the terror, after the waiting, after the confirmations — this is the exhale.
+After the terror, after the waiting, after the confirmations... this is the exhale.

 ---